Visual batari Basic Guide

 Step #2: |

-Download the latest version of VbB and the sound library and put the VbB folder where you want it.
+Download the latest version of VbB (Build 568) and put the VbB folder where you want it.
 I have the bB folder and the VbB folder in a folder called Atari2600 (the actual location on my computer is C:\Atari2600).
 And since some people have received errors by having spaces in file names, I either use no spaces or I use underscores when I want separation between words in all of the bB and VbB-related files and folders that I create.

 |